-In November 2021, the Company's shareholders approved a omnibus share incentive plan (the "Share Incentive Plan"), providing for the grant of stock options, restricted share units, performance share unit and deferred share units (together the "Awards).
-The Share Incentive replaces the Company's stock option plan (the "Stock Option Plan") and deferred share unit plan (the "DSU Plan") and any outstanding options granted thereunder remain in effect in accordance with the terms and conditions of the Share Incentive Plan.
-There were no outstanding awards under the DSU Plan.
+In June 2022, the Company's shareholders approved an amended omnibus share incentive plan (the "Share Incentive Plan"), providing for the grant of stock options, restricted share units, performance share unit and deferred share units (together the "Awards).

 The Share Incentive Plan provides that the Board of Directors of the Company may from time to time, in their discretion, and in accordance with TSX-V requirements, grant to its directors, officers, employees and consultants to the Company, non-transferable Awards to purchase common shares, provided that the number of common shares reserved for issue does not exceed 10% of the number of then outstanding common shares.